phatcher/wikiexport/Readme.md

 * *-l* *--autolevel*: Whether to adjust the markdown headings according to the nesting level.
 Defaults to true
 * *-c* *--retainCaption*: Whether to retain caption headings.
 Defaults to false
 * *-y* *--replaceHyphen*: Whether to replace hyphens in the document title/file name.
 Defaults to true
+* *--log*: Set the logging level.
+Defaults to Warning

 ## Wiki Formatting